sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 # The Attack

 The core of the attack is a cluster of malicious nodes running customized clients, hosted across ~130 IP addresses on OVH and Digital Ocean.
-This is combined with spamming outgoing connections to valid nodes, spamming of peer lists containing only the malicious nodes, and utilizing a flaw in the node peering system that gives multiple nodes running behind one IP address a higher chance of being used as outgoing connections by valid nodes.
+These nodes increase their share of the p2p network by spamming outgoing connections to valid nodes, spamming of large peer lists containing only the malicious nodes, and utilizing a flaw in the node peering system that gives multiple nodes running behind one IP address a higher chance of being used as outgoing connections by valid nodes.